cocomanbar/MondoKit/README.md

 ## License

-MondoKit is available under the MIT license.
+Dr.mondo is available under the MIT license.
 See the LICENSE file for more info.

 ```ruby